Changes to Marguerita St Rotorua floated

 Status quo – keep the road as it is.
 The council would continue to monitor and enforce parking issues.

-OPTION 3: Remove the ability to travel through Marguerita Street.
-This would mean closing the road by installing back-to-back cul-de-sacs at a midway point (approximately the location of Vetora).
+OPTION 3: Remove the ability to travel through Marguerita St. This would mean closing the road by installing back-to-back cul-de-sacs at a midway point (approximately the location of Vetora).